cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 #image("images/SeanCLI.png")
 #image("images/SeanP2P.png")
 In this image, Sean's Blockchain simulator has shown the connection between different ports in local host.
 However, there is not any features that allow different ports to interact, like trading blocks.
 It also doesn't allow user to see other's user blocks.

+Many of the simulators out allows you to change the content in a blockchain but this is not a realistic feature as in real life, once a block is mined and added to the blockchain, it is immutable and cannot be changed.
+This is misleading for learners as they might think that blocks in a blockchain can be changed.
 == Initial Features
 In this BlockChain Simulator project, I will build a simplified model of BlockChain and mainly focusing on visualisation of different technologies, so that learners would be able to easily understand them.

 The final project will be running on a browser and has a Graphical User Interface (GUI).
-The project will be developed in HTML, CSS, and TypeScript with GPU.js to gain control over the user's Graphical Processing Unit (GPU).
-This allows the code to be rendered faster and also better simulate how blockchains are being mined as this is usually being done by a crypto mining rig - a customised personal computer that uses GPUs to solve cryptographic equations and verify transactions on a blockchain.
+The project will be developed in HTML, CSS, and TypeScript with web workers.
+This allows the nonce to be rendered faster and also better simulate how blockchains are being mined as this is usually being done by a crypto mining rig - a customised personal computer that uses multicore CPU/GPU to solve cryptographic equations and verify transactions on a blockchain.

 Features
 1. Core Blockchain Mechanics
 - Block structure \u{27F6} index, timestamp, list of transactions, previous hash, nonce, and current hash, implemented by Object Oriented Programming OOP
-- Hashing algorithm \u{27F6} simple SHA-256 function
+- Hashing algorithm \u{27F6} a simplified SHA-256 function
 - Mining algorithm \u{27F6} find a nonce such that block hash starts with N zeros (difficulty)
 - Transaction system \u{27F6} sender, receiver, amount stored in a mempool before being mined, also implemented by OOP
 - Chain validation \u{27F6} check each block's previous_hash matches the last block's hash